-*NOTE: The Operations Management concentration will not be considering applications for Fall 2014.
+Note: The Operations Management Specialization will not be admtting students for Fall 2017.

 The Department of Management offers a PhD program in the following areas: Operations Management, Organizational Behavior and Strategy/International Business.
 Our research in these areas brings together relevant concepts, skills and techniques from many disciplines to blend theory and research into the development of effective strategies for managers.
 The goal in each of these areas is to better manage business processes and organizations to achieve the greatest competitive advantage.